Let's Go Jungle!: Lost on the Island of Spice: Let's Go Island: Lost on the Island of Tropics

 Zack and Beth are then "rescued" and kidnapped by the pirate leader, and are forced to retrieve some treasure from beneath the sea, which the leader is told of by the pilot.
 As they swim, they encounter stingrays, jellyfish, and starfish that attack, then meet a dolphin.
 Later, and when they hit the bottom of the ocean, they find another dolphin trapped in the net and the octopus from before, which had survived.
 Zack and Beth lift the net, free the dolphin, and get the tube.
 Both swim to the top as the octopus puts up a fight with a backup team of squids.
 After retrieving the treasure and ending the octopus once and for all, the pirates are shocked to see that the tube they sought does not contain treasure.
 Luckily, a lighter was in a tube and was in working condition, which Beth didn't care about.
 The leader flies into a fit rage, saying that the pilot lied to them, and kicks an old "Green Leaves" barrel filled with ominous chemicals, which he'd somehow stole and stowed on board.
 The chemicals spread to a field of coral, creating a giant monster.
 Zack and Beth fight back by using the boats cranes and then get a ride with the dolphins they rescued, starting a chase.
 After the chase, the coral monster grabs them and attacks by using its barnacle teeth, the duo then shoot at the monsters mouth revealing oil inside of it.

 After the monster throws them near the plane's crash site by a sneeze, they lost their weapons, making Zack lose his confidence until Beth motivates Zack.
 They manage to kill the monster by shooting it with a firework into its mouth.
 When they blow up the monster, its remains break up into debris and rain gold, which happens to be the actual treasure.
 While being stranded at sea after the battle and awaiting rescue, the two then began to start a relationship as they face toward a sunset before the credits begin to roll.
 In another good ending if both players get an average score from 90 to 100, Zack removes Beth's broken glasses to reveal Beth's pretty face.
-This is also triggered if one player beats a game with a perfect S rank, but should they fail to hit the target, the monster will chase after the firework and the two will not develop romance, triggering a bad ending.
+This is also triggered if one player beats a game with a perfect S rank, but should they fail to hit the target, the monster will chase after the firework and the two will not develop romance, with Zack responding to Beth they will not get to land until she pays him for his extra services, triggering a bad ending.